It’s an exciting time for project management.

 In fact, ClickUp was designed with the Agile method in mind.

 Here’s what you can do with these Agile features:

 A. Set up projects for the product you’re developing

 Projects will serve as categories for different parts of your product development.
 For example, at ClickUp, we have Android, iOS, Frontend, Backend, etc. in our Development Projects Space.
 Projects organize your Spaces and contain Lists and tasks.

 B. Set up Lists as Sprints

-In ClickUp, the Board View is the go-to vehicle for day-to-day tasks of the scrum process which operates like a Kanban board.
+In ClickUp, the Board view is the go-to vehicle for the day-to-day tasks of the Agile process, and it operates like a Kanban board.

-For ClickUp users, this need is addressed with the Box View – our way of organizing your project into stats and highlights that are easy to consume and highly informative.
+For ClickUp users, this need is addressed with the Box view, our way of organizing your project into stats and highlights that are easy to consume and highly informative.

 C. Create tasks for each sprint